 With renewable energy on the rise, many electric utilities—especially those dependent on fossil fuels—are facing a crisis.
 Some are embracing the challenges necessary to implement new infrastructure, but others are resisting change.
 A new stories series from Audubon investigates the industry at this crucial time.
-Read Part 1.
+Read Part 1 and Part 3.

 Indiana is known, among other things, as a coal state.
 In 2019, it consumed 6.5 percent of all coal used in the United States—topped only by Texas and North Dakota—and it ranks seventh in the country when it comes to coal production.
 So, it was a surprise in 2018 when the electric utility Northern Indiana Public Service Co.
 (NIPSCO) submitted plans to close its fossil-fuel facilities, including two coal-fired power plants.
 It instead would switch to renewable energy sources for producing the electricity it distributes to more than 460,000 customers.

 Some Indiana lawmakers and a coal-mining company fought the closures.
 They passed legislation to stall the plants’ retirement, claiming that coal is cheaper than renewables.
 But NIPSCO president Violet Sistovaris disagreed.
 By transitioning to renewable energy, she said, the utility would save customers $4 billion by 2028.

 The NIPSCO plants are part of a national wave of closures as coal’s dominance wanes.
 Between 2009 and 2018, coal plants that produced 126 gigawatts of electricity—enough to power roughly 37 million homes, by some estimates—retired.
 More are on the way, as aging plants reach the end of their lives or as executives, like NIPSCO’s, admit that wind and solar have grown cheap enough that the math is no longer in coal’s favor.